stefano-lupo/DFS-Caching-Service/README.md

 ## The Caching Service
 The caching service is the code responsible for ensuring that all clients' files are up to date.
-It keeps a mongo db collection of Files which simply contain an `_id` `version` and an array of `subscribedClients`.
+It keeps a mongo db collection of Files which simply contain an `_id`, `version` and an array of `subscribedClients` (clients who are subscribed to this file).
 The caching service is informed by the master file system node when an update has occured on a certain file.
 The caching service can then look up this file and find the `_id` of each of the clients who are subscribed to this file and invalidate their cached copies of the file.

 ### Callback Approach using WebSockets
 In order to implement a callback solution to the above problem (that is one where the client's are informed by the caching service when a file has been updated) instead of a polling solution (where the clients must ask the caching service if the file is still up to date), websockets were used, specifically [express-ws](https://github.com/HenningM/express-ws).